OPTIONAL THEME:

 To what extent is the internet changing what it means to know something?
-In this unit TOK students are invited to consider how digital technology impacts knowledge, and themselves as knowers.
+In this introductory unit TOK students are invited to consider how digital technology impacts knowledge, and themselves as knowers.

 CLASS ACTIVITY I